 After all, they write the laws and need to know when problems arise with those laws or their enforcement.
 Your congressperson can also call the CFPB or FTC and ask it to investigate.

-If you were seriously harmed—say, the credit reporting agency continued to give out incomplete or inaccurate information after you requested corrections—consider filing a lawsuit.
+If you were seriously harmed—say, the credit reporting agency continued to give out incomplete or inaccurate information after you requested corrections—you might consider filing a lawsuit.
 Under the Fair Credit Reporting Act (FCRA) (15 U.S.C. § 1681 and following), you may sue a credit reporting agency for negligent or willful noncompliance with the law within two years after you discover the harmful behavior or within five years after the harmful behavior occurs, whichever is sooner.
 Depending on the violation, you might be able to win actual damages, statutory damages, punitive damages, court costs, and attorneys' fees.

-You have the right to add an explanatory statement to your credit report.
-Once you file a statement about the dispute with a credit reporting agency, the agency must include your statement, or a summary of it, in any report that includes the disputed information.
 If the agency assists you in writing the explanation, it may limit your statement to 100 words.
 Otherwise, there isn't a specific word limit.
 But it's a good idea to keep the statement very brief.
-That way, the credit reporting agency is more likely to use your unedited comment.
+That way, the credit reporting agency will likely use your unedited comment.

 If you need help fixing your credit report, consider talking to a consumer protection attorney or debt settlement lawyer who handles credit issues.
 A lawyer can help you enforce your rights against an agency or creditor that violates the FCRA.